Flavored leptogenesis and Dirac CP violation: Numerical analysis

-We also observe that choosing some benchmark values of {\bf a} from this range can constrain the Dirac CP phase and the range of the lightest neutrino mass to achieve the observed $\eta_B$ as evident from Fig.~\ref{eiA_low}.
+From Fig.~\ref{eiA_low} we observe that selecting some benchmark values of {\bf a} from this range {\bf ( 1\, -\, 10)} restricts the Dirac CP phase and the range of the lightest neutrino mass to achieve the $\eta_B$ constraint.
 In this figure we fix {\bf a} and $\Delta M$ and vary the low energy parameters $\delta$ and $m_{1}$ from (0-2$\pi$) and (0.001-0.009)~eV respectively.
-Here also we fix {\bf a} at some benchmark values such as {\bf a}=1, 2, 3 with $\Delta M = 0.001$~GeV.
-In the left side of this figure one can see that for $\delta = \pi/2$ one obtains a maximum $\eta_B$ for any choice of {\bf a}.
-We see that larger values of {\bf a} decreases $\eta_{B}$ from it's observed value (say for {\bf a}=3).
-This might be due to the reason that, the larger value of {\bf a} enhances the order of Yukawa couplings (having a hyperbolic kind of dependency) which, further increases the amount of wash out ($K$) well enough to suppress the order of a produced asymmetry.
+The benchmark values for {\bf a} are set to be {\bf a}=1, 2, 3 keeping $\Delta M = 0.001$~GeV.
+It is evident from the left side of this figure that, for $\delta = \pi/2$ one obtains a maximum $\eta_B$ for any choice of {\bf a}.
+We also see that larger values of {\bf a} decreases $\eta_{B}$ from it's observed value (say for {\bf a}=3).
+This might be due to the reason that, the larger value of {\bf a} enhances the order of Yukawa couplings (having a hyperbolic kind of dependency) which, further increases the amount of washout ($K$) well enough to suppress the order of the final baryon asymmetry.
+To show a clear estimate of the washout order in Fig.~\ref{fig:washout_complex} we present the washout parameter as a function of the SSME parameter {\bf a} fixing different values of the Dirac CP phase.
+The order of the washout is found to be insensitive to the choice on $\delta$, but very much sensitive to {\bf a}.
+The main restriction on the SSME range comes from the huge washout only.
+In these figures the darker regions imply for the largest washout that the system should not exceed to account for the observed baryon to photon ratio.
 One can notice here that for {\bf a}=2, $\delta$ prefers the range from ($0 - 2\pi$) except those points which are around $\pi/2$.
-In the right panel of Fig.~\ref{eiA_low} for {\bf a}=2, $m_{1}$ agrees with the observed BAU when it is more than or equal to $0.0018$ eV.
-Thus it is understood that, for ${\bf a} = 2$, one should have two ranges for $\delta$ one from $0 - 0.8$~(rad) and other from $2.3 - 6$~(rad) as allowed by the observed $\eta_B$.
-Similarly, the right panel of this figure shows the restriction on the lightest neutrino mass which has been varied from $0.001 - 0.009$~(eV).
-The baryon to photon ratio sets a lower bound on this mass parameter as $0.0018$~eV, for ${\bf a }= 2$.
+The right panel of Fig.~\ref{eiA_low} evinces that for {\bf a}=2, the entire range of $m_{1} \geq 0.0018$~eV can account for the observed $\eta_B$.

+Thus it is understood that, for ${\bf a} = 2$, one should have two ranges for $\delta$ one from $(0 - 0.8)$~rad and other from $(2.3 - 6.28)$~rad as allowed by the observed $\eta_B$.
+Similarly, the right panel of this figure shows the restriction on the lightest neutrino mass which has been varied from $(0.001 - 0.009)$~eV.
+The baryon to photon ratio sets a lower bound on the lightest neutrino mass to be around $0.0018$~eV, for ${\bf a }= 2$.